miguejs/rails-vscode-devcontainer/README.md

 ## Ruby on Rails + Postgresql devcontainer Configuration
-This configuration file tha helps to getting started with ruby and ruby on rails in an isolaed environment using vscode dev containers.
+This configuration file helps to get started with ruby and ruby on rails in an isolaed environment using vscode [dev-containers](htps://code.visualstudio.com/docs/remote/containers)